joebobmiles/joebobmiles/README.md

  - Functional programming
  - TypeScript
+ - The crazy things you can do in Sass
  - How to setup Semantic Release for monorepos
  - How to publish to both NPM and GitHub Packages with Semantic Release
  - Turning your personal configurations into NPM packages